duesee/imap-codec/imap-types/README.md

 ... even though "alice" could be encoded more simply with an atom or quoted string.

-Also, you can use Rust literals and resort to `unchecked` constructors when you are certain that your input is correct:
+Also, you can use Rust literals and resort to `unvalidated` constructors when you are certain that your input is correct:

 ```rust
 // This could be provided by the email application.